This article describes the power supply unit (PSU) and power cables for the Xbox 360 console.

 |India||230V @ 50Hz, fitted with a 15-amp fuse|

 |Singapore||230V @ 50Hz, fitted with a 10-amp fuse|

 To provide sufficient cooling, the Xbox 360 external power supply uses a built-in fan to blow air through the PSU.
 When you press the power button to start your Xbox 360 console, the PSU fan starts.
 Typically, the PSU fan makes a "whirring" noise.
 When your Xbox 360 console is in standby mode or when the console is disconnected from the PSU, the fan does not operate.
 The speed of the fan increases or decreases when the temperature of the PSU changes.
 If the fan speed changes, the "whirring" noise that the fan produces increases or decreases.

 To help the power supply operate efficiently and safely, follow these precautions:

-If the power supply is making excessive noise, you might have a power strip or surge protector that is overloaded.
+If the power supply makes excessive noise, you might have a power strip or surge protector that is overloaded.
 Plug your power supply directly in to a wall outlet and see if the problem persists.

 To connect the PSU to your Xbox 360 console:

 As with other electrical devices, failure to take the following precautions can result in serious injury or death from electric shock or fire or in damage to the Xbox 360 video game and entertainment system.

 Select an appropriate power source for your Xbox 360 console: